RainerRoss/Send-SMS-with-Twilio-from-IBM-i/README.md

 ```

 #Git Clone Install
-From a PASE shell enter the following:
+From a PASE shell enter the following

 ```
 5250> qsh
 $ git clone git@github.com:RainerRoss/webservice-IBM-i-and-Node.js.git
 ```

-#Start the webservice on your IBM i:
+#Start the webservice on your IBM i

 ```
 5250> qsh
 $ node /home/node/webservice.js
 ```

-#Start the webservice in your browser:
+#Start the webservice in your browser

 http://yourip:8080/MyWebservice?name=A%25

-#The result is the following JSON String:
+#The result is the following JSON String
 ```
 {
    "success":true,